Ansaldo Energia

 Ansaldo Energia S.p.A. is an Italian joint-stock company operating in the energy sector and is among the world's leading producers of power plants.
 Originally a division of the Ansaldo group, it later became part of Leonardo (formerly Leonardo-Finmeccanica).
 In December 2013, Leonardo decided to sell part of its stake in Ansaldo Energia to the Italian Strategic Fund, and the transaction was completed at the end of 2017.

-As of 2024, the company's share capital is held by CDP Equity (87.6%), the Italian state investor, and Shanghai Electric Group of China (12.4%).
+As of 2026, the company's share capital is held by CDP Equity (99.6%), the Italian state investor.

 History

 Ansaldo Energia was officially founded in 1991 in Genoa, as a continuation and expansion of Ansaldo, a company originally established in 1853.

 In 1994, Ansaldo Energia merged with Ansaldo GIE, a company that had adopted this name in 1989.
 Ansaldo GIE was formed through various acquisitions, including that of Gruppo Industrie Elettro Meccaniche per Impianti all'Estero, and became fully owned by Ansaldo in 1991.

 In September 2006, Ansaldo Energia acquired the Dutch company Thomassen Turbine Systems (TTS) from Calpine European Finance LLC for €18.5 million.
 TTS specialized in maintenance services for gas turbines and operated globally, with facilities in the Netherlands and Abu Dhabi.

 In 2009, Ansaldo Ricerche S.p.A. was merged into Ansaldo Energia.
 Ansaldo Ricerche had been part of the Ansaldo Group, later acquired by Finmeccanica, and its activities were absorbed into Ansaldo Energia.

 On March 9, 2011, Ansaldo Energia Holding (55% owned by Leonardo-Finmeccanica and 45% by First Reserve Corporation) acquired 100% of Ansaldo Energia for a total of €1.07 billion.
 Additionally, Ansaldo Energia paid Leonardo-Finmeccanica €95 million for the rights to use the Ansaldo brand for the following 25 years.

 In 2011, Ansaldo Fuel Cells, originally established in 2003 as a spin-off of Ansaldo Ricerche focused on fuel cell development, was integrated into Ansaldo Energia, reinforcing the group's commitment to innovative and sustainable energy solutions.

 In December 2013, the Italian Strategic Fund acquired 85% of Ansaldo Energia from Leonardo-Finmeccanica and the First Reserve Fund for €777 million.
 The deal was signed by Italian Prime Minister Matteo Renzi and Defence Minister Roberta Pinotti.

 On May 8, 2014, Shanghai Electric and the Italian Strategic Fund signed an agreement for Shanghai Electric to acquire a 40% stake in Ansaldo Energia for €400 million.
 The deal was signed in the presence of Prime Minister Matteo Renzi and Defence Minister Roberta Pinotti.
 Following the transaction, the ownership structure saw the Italian Strategic Fund holding approximately 60%, and Shanghai Electric holding 40%.